 Every applicant for certification as a certified court reporter shall file with the clerk of this court a written application in the form prescribed by the Board.
-Upon request, the clerk of this court shall forward to any interested person application forms together with the text of this rule and a copy of the regulations promulgated by the Board under the provisions of Section 3.
+The application form along with the rules and regulations governing this Board and court reporters shall be available on the Board's website.

 Amended and effective January 15, 2009; amended and effective by per curiam order June 26, 2014; amended and effective by per curiam order September 15, 2016; amended and effective by per curiam order September 21, 2017.

 a. be at least 18 years of age,